Wysokie Mazowieckie County

 Wysokie Mazowieckie County (powiat wysokomazowiecki) is a unit of territorial administration and local government (powiat) in Podlaskie Voivodeship, north-eastern Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Wysokie Mazowieckie, which lies 49 km south-west of the regional capital Białystok.
 The only other towns in the county are Ciechanowiec, lying 27 km south of Wysokie, Szepietowo, 6 km south of Wysokie, and as from 1 January 2011 Czyżew.

 The county covers an area of 1288.49 km2.
 As of 2019 its total population was 57,051, out of which the population of Wysokie Mazowieckie was 9,415, that of Ciechanowiec 4,631, that of Czyżew 2,633, that of Szepietowo 2,170, and the rural population 38,202.

 Neighbouring counties

-Wysokie Mazowieckie County is bordered by Białystok County and Bielsk County to the east, Siemiatycze County and Sokołów County to the south, and Ostrów Mazowiecka County and Zambrów County to the west.
+Wysokie Mazowieckie County is bordered by Białystok County and Bielsk County to the east, Siemiatycze County and Sokołów County to the south, and Ostrów County and Zambrów County to the west.